A full characterization of invariant embeddability of unimodular planar graphs: Introduction

-To break the above question into two parts, does $(G,o)$ have a unimodular embedding into $M$ (where a {\it unimodular embedding}, to be formally defined later, is one where the embedding as a decoration of the graph makes it a unimodular decorated graph), with the root $o$ is embedded at the origin $0 \in M$?
+To break the above question into two parts, when does $(G,o)$ have a unimodular embedding into $M$ (where a {\it unimodular embedding}, to be formally defined later, is one where the embedding as a decoration of the graph makes it a unimodular decorated graph), with the root $o$ is embedded at the origin $0 \in M$?
 And can such an embedding be used to define an isometry-invariant embedding?
 The present paper fully answers both questions.
-In \cite{benjamini2019invariant}, the question of unimodular embeddings of {\it one-ended} URPG's was answered, always in the affirmative, with amenable $G$'s embeddable into the Euclidean plane and nonamenable $G$'s into the hyperbolic plane, while in a parallel work the present authors investigate, among other questions, the connection between unimodular embeddings and isometry-invariant embeddings for an arbitrary symmetric space $M$ \cite{timar2021unimodular_vs_invariant}.
-Hence our main contribution here is the solution of the question of unimodular embeddings of URPG's with two or infinitely many ends, which also settles the question for invariant embeddings.
+In \cite{benjamini2019invariant}, the question of unimodular embeddings of {\it one-ended} URPG's was answered, always in the affirmative, with amenable $G$'s embeddable into the Euclidean plane and nonamenable $G$'s into the hyperbolic plane.
+Our main contribution here is the solution of the question of unimodular embeddings of URPG's with two or infinitely many ends, whenever it is possible.
+We also construct isometry invariant embeddings from unimodular ones, which settles the question for invariant embeddings.

-The problem in this setup is somewhat more delicate than in the one-ended case, because the existence of an embedding depends on the graph structure.
+The problem in the present setup is somewhat more delicate than in the one-ended case, because the existence of an embedding depends on the graph structure.
 We mention that 2-ended unimodular random graphs are always invariantly amenable, while infinitely ended ones are always invariantly non-amenable.
 (See the next section for the definitions of invariant amenability/non-amenability, which will nevertheless not be needed until Section \ref{section:noembedding}.)
 This will imply that in the former case embeddings into the Euclidean plane are meant, while in the latter case embeddings into the hyperbolic plane.